diegolax/CSS_360_Project_1/Final Markdown.md

 1. E - Commerce Site -> integration and configuration
-Why: We chose integration because This method framework is literally built on reusing components and applications, so this would be the best one to utilize.
+* **Why:** We chose integration because This method framework is literally built on reusing components and applications, so this would be the best one to utilize.
+* **Other models we considered:** we considered incremental and waterfall as other models but decided not to because we figured that integration and configuration would be easier for changes to be adapted and for a team that mixed with different skillsets.
+*  **Important Aspects:**
+1. The Development Team is consisted of people with different skill sets.
+2. Pre-existing templates that would help with coding.

 2. Dental Office Site -> agile model